avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 An ARMA(2,0) model is an autoregressive model of order 2, or AR(2) model.
 This model can be written as: X_t - mu = (Beta1 * (X_t-1 - mu)) + (Beta2 * (Xt-2 - mu)) + Z_t,
-where X_t is the stationary time series we are studying (the time series of volcanic dust veil index), mu is the mean of time series X_t, Beta1 and Beta2 are parameters to be estimaetd, and Z_t is white noise with mean zero and constant variance.
+where X_t is the stationary time series we are studying (the time series of volcanic dust veil index), mu is the mean of time series X_t, Beta1 and Beta2 are parameters to be estimated, and Z_t is white noise with mean zero and constant variance.

 An AR (autoregressive) model is usually used to model a time series which shows longer term dependencies between